SharePoint/sp-dev-docs/docs/schema/spinner-element.md

 </tr>
 <tr class="even">
 <td align="left"><p>**ToolTipShortcutKey**</p></td>
 <td align="left"><p>Optional.
 The text to display for the shortcut key in the tooltip.
-For example, if the shortcut key for the control is ALT + J, the value for this attribute is &quot;ALT + J&quot;.
-The tooltip displays the text for the shortcut key in parentheses after the tooltip title: &quot;(ALT + J)&quot;.</p></td>
+For example, if the shortcut key for the control is ALT + J, the value for this attribute is "ALT + J".
+The tooltip displays the text for the shortcut key in parentheses after the tooltip title: "(ALT + J)".</p></td>
 </tr>
 </tbody>
 </table>